 There are lots of signs that your account may be compromised.
 Here are red flags to watch for:

-- Seeing posts you didn't make, messages you didn't write, friend requests you didn't send or profile changes you didn't make
+- You see posts you didn't make, messages you didn't write, friend requests you didn't send, or profile changes you didn't make.

 The "Where You're Logged In" section of the page will list every device you've logged on to Facebook with, as well as their locations.
 If you see a device or location you don't recognize, it's a good sign someone else has access to your account.
-You can kick them out immediately by clicking Not You?
-In the drop-down menu to the right of the login information.
+You can kick them out immediately by clicking on "Select devices to log out."
+Click on the circle next to any logins you don't recognize and then click the "Log out" button.

 Secure your Facebook account from hackers